Throughout the years, there have been a few people that have taken the mantle of Robin.

-- Tsundere: Started as Type A towards Kory and Roy and mellowed out to Type B as the series progressed.
+- Tsundere: Started as Type A towards Roy and Kori but he mellowed out to Type B as Red Hood and the Outlaws progressed.

 - Warrior Monk: What his time with the All-Caste turned him into, though he still has anger issues from time to time.

 Despite the setback of Jason's unpopularity and the killing-off that came along with it, Denny O'Neil was not convinced to give up on the character of Robin.
 Thus, Tim Drake was born, and this time, the writers were careful to make him much less similar to Dick.